gomorpheus/morpheus-docs/provisioning/automation/workflows.rst

     - Call to an external platform to dynamically generate a hostname prior to kicking off provisioning -
   * - Pre Provision
-    - Tasks are run after the VM is running.
-For containers, Tasks in this phase are run on the Docker host -
+    - For VMs, Tasks are run after the VM is running and prior to any Tasks in the Provision phase.
+For containers, Tasks in this phase are run on the Docker host and prior to ``docker run``
+    -
     - Pre Provision can be used for a Blueprint so it is added before a script which is set at the Provision phase executes.
 Pre Provision for scripts is mainly for Docker as you can execute on the host before the container is running.
   * - Provision
-    - Like pre-provision, Tasks are run after the VM is running.
+    - Like pre-provision, Tasks for VMs are run after the VM is running.
+For containers, these Tasks are run after the containers are running on the host.
 For many users, this is the most commonly-used phase.
     -
     -
   * - Post Provision